orionrobots/orionrobots.github.io/wiki/odometry.md

 That way, the amount of distance travelled can be measured.

-<a class="wiki" href="/wiki/lego.html" title="The best known construction toy">Lego</a> have provided a rotation sensor for the <a class="wiki" href="/wiki/rcx.html" title="The Lego Robot Command Explorer">RCX</a>, and all of the <a class="wiki" href="/wiki/nxt.html" title="Legos NeXT generation robotics kit">NXT</a> motors have the ability to sense how far they have moved too.
+<a href="/wiki/lego.html" title="The best known construction toy">Lego</a> have provided a rotation sensor for the <a href="/wiki/rcx.html" title="The Lego Robot Command Explorer">RCX</a>, and all of the <a href="/wiki/nxt.html" title="Legos NeXT generation robotics kit">NXT</a> motors have the ability to sense how far they have moved too.
 The RCX rotation sensor has only accuracy to 90 degree, and probably uses some form of quadrature encoding.

 <h2 id="Contact_vs_contactless">Contact vs contactless</h2>
 The Lego sensor, and some others, use rotating metal slips with brushes, however, these introduce friction into the system,and may also wear away.
 They would be a point of failure in a system.
 A more intelligent approach is contactless.